daelsepara/turbo-pascal-assembly/0580-CLEAR.md

 SYS:0591 C3            RET
 ```

 Return to caller.
-This is a near return, i.e. it is called from within the System Library
+Because it returns with a **NEAR RET**, it can only be called from within the system library.

 [Back](README.md)